system76/docs/content/open-firmware-from-usb.md

 ---
-title: Firmware Flash to Clear the SMMSTORE ROM (Error code 5)
+title: Firmware Flash from a USB Flash Drive
 description: >
-  How to fix the failed with exit status: exit code: 5 message
+  How to flash firmware from a USB using a zip file provided by System76
 keywords:
   - Firmware
   - Open Firmware